edinburgh-napier/SET09102/notes/unit2_processes/environments.md

 work on a task, it is important that developer's working environment remains stable.
 Changes from other developers are only introduced between one task and the next.

-As well as being used for synchonising code across different environments, GitHub has many other useful features that can be used to manage projects.
-In a team situation, the risks and problems quickly balloon compared to working on an individual project, and it is a good investment of time to establish robust working routines.
-Using GitHub is not the only way to do this - there are other tools and platforms such as [Jira](https://www.atlassian.com/software/jira).
-However, as one of the most popular services, GitHub has reliability and recognition value in its favour.